jgato/deploy-ocp4-with-baremetal-upi/README.md

 You can see it will download several images we have made available through http in a previous step.
 Check the urls and ips are oka.
 The IP has to point to the IP of the lab-installer.

 You also can see this example only downloads the ignition for the bootstrap one.
 We need to create similar ones with the other ignitions.
-How the system will know which one to use with each host? because of the MAC.
-You have to create one for each MAC.

-For the bootstrap we can call the file default and place it in /var/lib/tftpboot/pxelinux.cfg

-Then we create the ones for the masters (here we dont have workers)
+Do the same than the bootstrap for the master and workers.
+Modyfing the configuration to point the master|worker ignition file

 ```bash
 DEFAULT pxeboot